INFO-201-SUM-20/final-project-group-5/README.md

 ## Domain of Interest

 COVID-19 has altered the world immeasurably.
 Schools and many workforces have been shift to become digitized and travel has been restricted.
 Mask use has been mandated by the government in many areas in the United States.
-With no end in sight of coronavirus cases dissipating, our group stems to find out what factors may lead to higher death rates in COVID-19 cases.
+With no end in sight of coronavirus cases dissipating, our group stems to give a visual presentation of COVID-19 incidence rates, as well as explore the correlation between tobacco use and COVID-19 incidence.

 #### Related Data Driven Projects
 The following projects are related to this domain and have inspired us to conduct additional research.